-Kathleen P. Rubinstein helps healthcare providers navigate the uncertainties of a shifting policy landscape.
-Having spent much of her career at the intersection of public policy and healthcare law, Kathleen focuses on the regulation and financing of the Medicare and Medicaid programs, implementation of the Affordable Care Act, and government-led initiatives on healthcare reform.
-She monitors legislative, regulatory, and healthcare industry trends and developments, engages in research and policy analysis, and assists clients in developing and implementing strategies to address their government policy and regulatory concerns.
+Kathleen P. Rubinstein assists healthcare organizations with navigating the uncertainties of a shifting government policy landscape.
+Having spent the majority of her career at the intersection of public policy and healthcare law, Kathleen focuses on the regulation and financing of the Medicare and Medicaid programs, implementation of the Affordable Care Act, federal and state approaches to healthcare reform, and government-led responses to the coronavirus (COVID-19) pandemic.
+She monitors legislative, regulatory, and industry developments and trends; engages in research and policy analysis; and assists healthcare organizations with their government policy and regulatory concerns.

-Colleagues turn to Kathleen for insight on healthcare policy and she facilitates the thought leadership efforts of the Healthcare team.
-Kathleen is a founding editor and the content curator for the firm’s Health Law Scan, a blog that focuses on legal, regulatory and policy developments critical to the healthcare sector, and is a frequent author of articles and analyses of topical interest to healthcare clients.
+Colleagues turn to Kathleen for her insights on healthcare policy and she facilitates the thought leadership efforts of the healthcare team.
+Kathleen is a founding editor and the content curator for the firm’s Health Law Scan blog that focuses on legal, regulatory, and policy developments critical to the healthcare sector, and she is a frequent author of articles and analyses of topical interest to healthcare stakeholders.
 She also gives talks and lectures to clients and law students on the role of government in healthcare.

 Instrumental in the development and operational management of a coalition of the nation’s largest freestanding children’s hospitals with a shared interest in advancing national solutions for reforming the Medicaid program